Jasonxlu/Jasonxlu.github.io/index.md

 </blockquote>

 <p>
-<strong>B.S. | Computer Science '25</strong>
+<strong>B.S./M.S. | Computer Science '25</strong>
-<br/> I am currently studying Computer Science and on track to pursue both a Bachelors and Masters degree as a part of the BS/MS program.
+<br/> On track to pursue both a Bachelors and Masters degree in CS as part of the BS/MS program.
 </p>